 User-Defined Views in SQL

-There are two types of user-defined views, namely simple views and complex views.
+There are two types of user-defined views: simple and complex.

 01. Simple View In SQL